 The forest service provision is compulsory to all forests, regardless of ownership, through the forest districts authorized by registration in the National Register of forest managers and forest districts.

 The forest and wood industry represents a great investment opportunity in Romania.
-Please feel free to contact us and set an appointment at any time you find fit.
+Please feel free to contact our lawyers in Romania and set an appointment at any time you find fit.

 We offer for sale a number of carefully selected Romanian forestry lands.
 Some are medium-sized properties and others are larger areas covering tens of thousands of hectares.
 The woodland for sale in Romania delivers important investment opportunities and this type of acquisition proves highly significant.
 We can always provide additional details regarding these offers and, if necessary, we are able to immediately schedule an appointment to view the property.

 Willing to anticipate our clients’ expectations, we also gathered a set of different types of lands, with various possible uses (agricultural land use, grazing land use, paddock land use, etc.) that we provide for sale.
-If requiring any further information about these properties please do not hesitate to contact us.
+If requiring any further information about these properties please do not hesitate to contact our law firm in Romania.